rickdotnet/baby-gate/README.md

 ### Prerequisites

 - [GitHub Application](https://github.com/settings/apps/new)
-- NATS server configured for Auth Callout
+- NATS server configured for [Auth Callout](https://docs.nats.io/running-a-nats-service/configuration/securing_nats/auth_callout)
   - example below

+### Quick Start

+To quickly run the auth server with NATS, you can use the instructions provided in the [build/README.md](build/README.md) file.

 ### Running

-Rename `authServer.default.json` to `authServer.json` and update the configuration values as needed.
+1. Open the solution and copy `authServer.default.json` to `authServer.json`.
+2. Add your GitHub credentials.
+3. Ensure NATS is running and the configurations match
+4. Run the `AuthServer` project.

+## Components

+### Jwt and PAT Minting

+The demo creates a NATS flavored JWT and optionally stores a shorter PAT value in a [Stebet.Nats.DistributedCache](https://github.com/stebet/Stebet.Nats.DistributedCache) backed cache.
+When a client connects, values that are passed in the `Token` field will be verified directly.
+Otherwise, it will check the `Password` field for the PAT and look the JWT in the cache.

 ### Auth Callout